 The City creates a list of user groups wanting field time.
 For each group requesting fields, the City documents the number of participants and the Bellevue Residency Percentage to determine the total number of Bellevue residents requesting fields.

 Step 3 - Fair Share:

-  The City divides the number of available field slots by the number of Bellevue residents requesting

-  field time to determine the Field Allocation Rate, which is the amount of field time to reserve for

-  each Bellevue resident.
-The Allocation Rate is then multiplied by the number of Bellevue residents

-  for each group to determine the amount of field time per week for each group.
-Sometimes this process

-  is done multiple times in order to take into account the variety of requests received (different

-  date ranges for a single season or some days of the week/fields with less availability or demand).

-  In simplified terms, once we determine how big the scheduling “pie” is and how many participants

-  need to “share the pie,” we know how “big each piece of pie” should be for everyone to get the same

-  amount of field time per participant.
+The City divides the number of available field slots by the number of Bellevue residents requesting field time to determine the Field Allocation Rate, which is the amount of field time to reserve for each Bellevue resident.
+The Allocation Rate is then multiplied by the number of Bellevue residents for each group to determine the amount of field time per week for each group.
+Sometimes this process is done multiple times to take into account the variety of requests received (different date ranges for a single season or some days of the week/fields with less availability or demand).
+In simplified terms, once we determine how big the scheduling “pie” is and how many participants need to “share the pie,” we know how “big each piece of pie” should be for everyone to get the same amount of field time per participant.